TacticalSpoon331/MaBoizDDoS/README.md

 ### Step 3
-Navigate with terminal into the MaBoizDDoS folder and type 'python MaBoiz.py' This should run the application, if it doesn't contact me.
+Navigate with terminal into the MaBoizDDoS folder and type 'python MaBoiz.py' This should run the application, if it doesn't, contact me.

 ## Usage
 After running the program, you should see something like this: